Employer of last resort: Use

 Colloquially, this may refer to work which is undesirable to most people or pays poorly – for instance, in the United States economy, many fast-food and retail industry jobs represent last-resort employment for many workers.

 In economics, the phrase often refers to employers which can hire workers when no other employers are hiring.
 Their presence may soften the negative impact on employment of downturns in the business cycle.
 One example of such a program would be the Civilian Conservation Corps, a government agency intended to provide work to young, unemployed men.
-Military Keynesianism argues that the military can act as an employer of last resort.
+Military Keynesianism argues that the military can act as an employer of last resort, particularly when an underdeveloped geographic area experiences economic conscription.

 Government as employer of last resort

 Proposals

-A scheme was proposed by the Urban Coalition in the mid-1960s and received some support in the US Senate but was opposed by Lyndon Johnson.
+A scheme was proposed by the Urban Coalition in the mid-1960s and received some support in the US Senate but was opposed by Lyndon B. Johnson.

 More recently L. Randall Wray suggested a proposal for the US where workers would be subject to federal work rules, jobs would be tailored to individuals' existing skills, and the US Labor Department would assess proposals for employment and keep a central register; he estimated a total cost of 1–2% of the US's GDP.
 Marshall Auerback suggested the government hire all unemployed workers, paying close to the minimum wage.